Medium

 About this work

-Maria Pergay began her career as a designer in the 1950s as a working mother without any formal training.
-She worked independently, outside the mainstream, designing luxury silver objects and furniture.
-In 1967 Pergay was approached by France’s leading steel manufacturer to use stainless steel for her furniture.
-The unconventional material quickly became her material of choice and Pergay’s Ring chair, designed the following year, has become one of her most recognised designs.
-Its rounded, spiral-like design was inspired by the peeling of an orange, indicative of Pergay’s very personal design language, yet its futuristic aesthetic reflects a cool, stylish formalism and the utopian spirit of the late 1960s.
+Maria Pergay began her career as a designer in the 1950s as a working mother without formal training.
+She worked independently, designing luxury silver objects and furniture.
+In 1967 she was approached by France’s leading steel manufacturer to use stainless steel for her furniture.
+The material quickly became her signature and her Ring chair, designed the following year, is among her most recognised designs.
+Its spiral-like design, inspired by the peeling of an orange, is indicative of Pergay’s personal approach to design, while the futuristic aesthetic embodies the stylish formalism and utopian spirit of the late 1960s.